Apply for Funding

 Small/ Pilot Studies

-3 years funding for a PhD student, including stipend, university fees and consumables.
-These are generally capped at £85,000 (according to standard costings in the UK), but we are of course happy to discuss variations across countries.
-Applications can be made at any time, with funding decisions made in October of each year.
+3.5 years funding for a PhD student, including stipend, university fees and consumables.
+These are generally capped at £95,000 (according to standard costings in the UK), but we are of course happy to discuss variations across countries.

 Public Engagement Grants

 Grants of up to £5000 are available for projects involving patients and/or the public in order to advance knowledge, provide advocacy and raise awareness of rare diseases and new technologies.
-Please use our dedicated public engagement grant application form.
-Applications can be made at any time.
+We are not currently accepting public engagement grants.

-Travel grants are available to support attendance at a conference or international collaborative research.
+Travel grants are available to support attendance at a conference or international collaborative research in the Trust’s priority research areas.
 The maximum individual award is £1000.
-Please use our dedicated travel grant application form.
-Applications can be made at any time.
+We are not currently accepting travel grants.

 Use of Animals in Medical Research